efh0888/getting_and_cleaning_data/codebook.md

 -----------------------------------------------------------------------------------------------------------------------------
 The same scheme described above has been preserved.

 In addition, the set of variables that were estimated from these signals are the mean (mean) and standard deviation (std).
+The actual values are averages grouped by activity and subject.
 The first two variables are described below, since they are added variables and not mentioned in above.

 ##Variable Names
 The following is a list of all variable names
-  * activity - character, 6 activity names
+  * activity (character, 6 activity names)
-  * subject	- integer 1-30, denoting which subject is performing the activity
+  * subject	(integer 1-30, denoting which subject is performing the activity)
   * tBodyAcc_mean_X
   * tBodyAcc_mean_Y
   * tBodyAcc_mean_Z